 - the types of data to be collected

-In asking a consumer to give consent, an ADR must comply with the data standards and have regard to the Consumer Experience Guidelines.
+In asking a consumer to give consent, an ADR must comply with the data standards and have regard to the CX Guidelines.

-A data holder must ask for a consumer’s authorisation before disclosing CDR data to an accredited data recipient.
-For consumers who have joint accounts, the data holder might also need to seek an authorisation from the other joint account holder.
+A data holder must ask for a consumer’s authorisation before disclosing CDR data to an ADR.
+For consumers who have joint accounts, the data holder might also need to seek an authorisation (known as an ‘approval’) from the other joint account holder/s.

 Information that must be provided to the consumer

-When seeking authorisation, a data holder must provide certain information to the consumer, including:
+When asking a consumer to give or amend an authorisation, a data holder must provide certain information to the consumer:

 - the time period that relates to the data

-- the types of CDR data they are asking the consumer to authorise sharing, and
+- the types of CDR data they are asking the consumer to authorise sharing